 I take a supplement because getting the fish which are best for omega 3 fatty acid is expensive, and perhaps full of mercury, so a supplement, if it is refined to get the mercury out, is cheaper and more efficient.
 Cooking fish takes a bit more time than I want to put in.

 The next pillars of brain fitness that Burghardt and Evans talk about are sleep and stress management.
 I have used a stress management and relaxation tool personally and taught it to my clients called HeartMath, which teaches me to change the chemistry in my body from adrenalin and cortisol to DHEA (the antiaging hormone) in a heart beat.
 Remember that my thought about an event brings my stress chemistry, and too frequent stress responses, or stress responses that last too long kill those new brain cells.
 Use HeartMath to keep the stress response available for its intended use.
 Otherwise, keep cool for brain fitness.
+There is a link in the right column to the Heartmath tools.

-According to Evans and Burghardt important activities happen in our brains during sleep.
+Evans and Burghardt important activities happen in our brains during sleep.
 That is when the brain makes decisions about keeping or paring newly created neuroplastic connections.
 If that paring or consolidation is not done efficiently, we will pay an attentional price.

 The novel learning experiences most frequently touted by the brain fitness writers is learning a new language or learning a new instrument because those activities provide increasing levels of challenge and complexity for encouraging neuroplasticity.